 To produce the red wine of Chateau Malartic Lagraviere, vinification takes place in a combination of 20 stainless steel vats which range in size from 80 hectolitres up to 104 hectoliters and 10 oak tanks, which vary in capacity from 50 to 60 hectoliters.

 The wood vats are used for their old vines and better parcels.
-The 30 different, conical shaped vats allow for parcel by parcel vinification due to the harvesting dates of the plots.
-Malolactic fermentation takes place in barrel.
-The wine is aged in an average of 70% new, French oak barrels.
+The 30 different, conical-shaped vats allow for a parcel by parcel vinification due to the harvesting dates of the plots.
+Malolactic fermentation takes place in barrels.
+The wine is aged in an average of 65% new, French oak barrels, which is a moderate decrease for the property.

 The annual production of Chateau Malartic Lagraviere is close to 18,000 cases of Bordeaux wine per vintage.
 This breaks down to 16,000 cases of red wine and 2,000 cases of white wine.
-Michel Rolland is the consultant.
-There is a second wine for the red and white wine, which changed names in about 2007, La Reserve de Malartic.
+There is a second wine for the red and white wine, which changed its name in about 2007, La Reserve de Malartic.
+Starting with the 2020 vintage, the second wine was renamed aging to, Le Comte de Malartic.

-They also own Chateau Gazin-Rocquencourt, a 28 hectare vineyard which produces red and white wine in the Pessac Leognan appellation that they purchased in 2006, as well as Bodega Diamandes in the Mendoza region of Argentina.
+In addition, they own Bodega Diamandes in the Mendoza region of Argentina.
 Bodega Diamandes makes both red and white wine including a Viognier.

 When to Drink Chateau Malartic Lagraviere, Anticipated Maturity, Decanting Time